zx0r/ResilientNetworkArchitectures/README.md

 ##### 6.3 Multi-hop Configurations <a name="multi-hop-configurations"></a>

 Multi-hop configurations involve routing traffic through multiple proxy servers before reaching the final destination.
-This can enhance anonymity (by separating entry and exit points) and potentially bypass certain geo-restrictions or blocking mechanisms that target single exit nodes.
+This can enhance anonymity (by separating entry and exit points) and potentially certain geo-restrictions or blocking mechanisms that target single exit nodes.

 ###### Architecture Variants